Genetics: History

 The observation that living things inherit traits from their parents has been used since prehistoric times to improve crop plants and animals through selective breeding.
 The modern science of genetics, seeking to understand this process, began with the work of the Augustinian friar Gregor Mendel in the mid-19th century.

-Prior to Mendel, Imre Festetics, a Hungarian noble, who lived in Kőszeg before Mendel, was the first who used the word "genetic" in hereditarian context.
-He described several rules of biological inheritance in his works The genetic laws of the Nature (Die genetischen Gesetze der Natur, 1819).
-His second law is the same as what Mendel published.
+Prior to Mendel, Imre Festetics, a Hungarian noble, who lived in Kőszeg before Mendel, was the first who used the word "genetic" in hereditarian context, and is considered the first geneticist.
+He described several rules of biological inheritance in his work The genetic laws of nature (Die genetischen Gesetze der Natur, 1819).
+His second law is the same as that which Mendel published.
 In his third law, he developed the basic principles of mutation (he can be considered a forerunner of Hugo de Vries).
 Festetics argued that changes observed in the generation of farm animals, plants, and humans are the result of scientific laws.
 Festetics empirically deduced that organisms inherit their characteristics, not acquire them.
 He recognized recessive traits and inherent variation by postulating that traits of past generations could reappear later, and organisms could produce progeny with different attributes.
-These observations represent an important prelude to Mendel’s theory of particulate inheritance insofar as it features a transition of heredity from its status as myth to that of a scientific discipline, by providing a fundamental theoretical basis for genetics in the twentieth century.
+These observations represent an important prelude to Mendel's theory of particulate inheritance insofar as it features a transition of heredity from its status as myth to that of a scientific discipline, by providing a fundamental theoretical basis for genetics in the twentieth century.

 Other theories of inheritance preceded Mendel's work.
 A popular theory during the 19th century, and implied by Charles Darwin's 1859 On the Origin of Species, was blending inheritance: the idea that individuals inherit a smooth blend of traits from their parents.
 Mendel's work provided examples where traits were definitely not blended after hybridization, showing that traits are produced by combinations of distinct genes rather than a continuous blend.
 Blending of traits in the progeny is now explained by the action of multiple genes with quantitative effects.
 Another theory that had some support at that time was the inheritance of acquired characteristics: the belief that individuals inherit traits strengthened by their parents.
 This theory (commonly associated with Jean-Baptiste Lamarck) is now known to be wrong—the experiences of individuals do not affect the genes they pass to their children.
 Other theories included Darwin's pangenesis (which had both acquired and inherited aspects) and Francis Galton's reformulation of pangenesis as both particulate and inherited.